 The library’s 1996 capital tax issue offered the municipalities with a part-time library branch a chance to apply for a grant to remodel, add onto, or replace their existing branch facility.
 The municipality would retain ownership and maintenance responsibilities for the building.
 Gilliam Mayor Helen Adger applied for the grant amount designated for villages below 800 in population, which was $65,400.
 Later the Village received a further grant from the Library of $10,000 for furniture, fixtures, and equipment making the total amount granted by the Library $75,400.
 Representative Roy “Hoppy” Hopkins obtained a further grant to the Village of Gilliam from the Louisiana Rural Development fund.
 The Village purchased the old Adger Store building at 12797 Main Street in Gilliam as the new site for the library.
 This building also incorporates the site of the Red River Crossroads Museum, which is housed in two glass-fronted display areas inside the branch.
 Architect for the project was Vincent P. DeFatta of Coyle Engineering Co., Inc. The builder was J. L. Stewart.
 The size of the building is 2,200 square feet.
 The building was opened to the public on February 28, 1999.

-The present librarian is Carrie Nichols-Tucker, and her assistant is Jessica Wynn.
 The branch is open 16 hours per week.